-- (a) Represents the net proceeds from an assumed post June 30, 2022 Avenue issuance of \$12.0 million of common stock (3,088,803 post-split shares \$3.758 post-split stock price as of August 30, 2022). - (b) Represents underwriting fees of approximately \$1.02 million (8.5% of \$12.0 million) related to the offering. - (c) Represents payment of \$3.0 million to InvaGen to repurchase 388,889 Company shares (after giving effect to the 1:15 reverse stock split), which shares are assumed to be cancelled at the time of repurchase. - (d) Represents eliminations through consolidation of accounts payable and accrued expenses related party from assignment of Master Services Agreement from Fortress to Avenue for Baergic - (e) Represents approximately \$0.2 million of transaction costs expected to be incurred in connection with the transaction and the common stock issuance, of which none was incurred or accrued for on the balance sheet as of June 30, 2022.
-The adjustment was reflected in the balance sheet as a \$0.2 million reduction in additional paid in capital. - (f) Represents the recording of the non-controlling interest of Baergic Bio.

-As discussed in Note (a) to these unaudited pro forma condensed consolidated financial statements, Fortress is contributing to Avenue a controlling financial interest in Baergic Bio.
+- (a) Represents the net proceeds from an assumed post June 30, 2022 Avenue issuance of \$12.0 million of common stock (1,860,465 post-split shares \$6.45 post-split stock price as of September 28, 2022). - (b) Represents underwriting fees of approximately \$1.02 million (8.5% of \$12.0 million) related to the offering - (c) Represents payment of \$3.0 million to InvaGen to repurchase 388,889 Company shares (after giving effect to the 1:15 reverse stock split), which shares are assumed to be cancelled at the time of repurchase. - (d) Represents eliminations through consolidation of accounts payable and accrued expenses related party from assignment of Master Services Agreement from Fortress to Avenue for Baergic. - (e) Represents approximately \$0.2 million of transaction costs expected to be incurred in connection with the transaction and the common stock issuance, of which none was incurred or accrued for on the balance sheet as of June 30, 2022.
+The adjustment was reflected in the balance sheet as a \$0.2 million reduction in cash and a \$0.2 million reduction in additional paid in capital. - (f) Represents the recording of the non-controlling interest of Baergic Bio. - As discussed in Note (a) to these unaudited pro forma condensed consolidated financial statements, Fortress is contributing to Avenue a controlling financial interest in Baergic Bio.
 As such, the combined company will consolidate Baergic Bio, but does not own 100% of the economic interest in Baergic Bio.
-The non-controlling interest in Baergic Bio, historically owned by entities other than Fortress and that will continue to be owned by entities other than Avenue, is 39%.

-The non-controlling interest amount is calculated as the total stockholder's equity (deficit) of Baergic times the non-controlling interest percentage of 39%.

-(g) Represents equity adjustments due to transaction and the one-for-15 reverse stock split.

-The Company's board of directors approved a reverse split of shares of the Company's common stock and convertible preferred stock on a one-for-15 basis (the "Reverse Stock Split"), which was effected on , 2022.
+The non-controlling interest in Baergic Bio, historically owned by entities other than Fortress and that will continue to be owned by entities other than Avenue, is 39%. - The non-controlling interest amount is calculated as the total stockholder's equity (deficit) of Baergic times the non-controlling interest percentage of 39%. - (g) Represents equity adjustments due to transaction and the one-for-fifteen reverse stock split. - The Company's board of directors approved a reverse split of shares of the Company's common stock and convertible preferred stock on a one-for-fifteen basis (the "Reverse Stock Split"), which was effected on September 22, 2022.
 The par value and the number of authorized shares of the preferred stock and common stock were not adjusted in connection with the Reverse Stock Split.
 All references to common stock, preferred stock, share data, per share data and related information contained in the unaudited pro forma condensed combined consolidated financial information has been adjusted to reflect the effect of the Reverse Stock Split for all periods presented.
 No fractional shares of the Company's common stock were issued in connection with the Reverse Stock Split.
-Any fractional share resulting from the Reverse Stock Split was rounded down to the nearest whole share, and any stockholder entitled to a fractional share as a result of the Reverse Stock Split received a cash payment in lieu of receiving fractional shares.
+Any fractional share resulting from the Reverse Stock Split was rounded down to the nearest whole share, and any stockholder entitled to a fractional share as a result of the Reverse Stock Split received a cash payment in lieu of receiving fractional shares. - (h) Represents forgiveness of notes payable related party and accrued interest related party between Fortress and Baergic, which was agreed to by the companies on October 2, 2022.

-i.
 Adjustments to common stock as follows:

 (in thousands) Amount

-Par value Avenue shares issued for cash \$ =
+Par value Avenue shares issued for cash \$

 Effect of 1:15 reverse stock split (3)

 Total pro forma adjustments \$ (3)